zmarabeas/prizm-remote-control/README.md

 Copy the EasyTransferI2C folder into the arduino library folder

 ## Instructions
-- Download or copy the prizm.ino sketch from the prizm folder.
+- Download or copy the prizm.ino sketch from the prizm folder
-- Open the downloaded sketch, or create a new sketch and copy the contents of prizm.ino.
+- Open the downloaded sketch, or create a new sketch and copy the contents of prizm.ino
-- Upload it to your prizm.
+- Upload it to your prizm
-- If one of your motors are spinning in the wrong direction you may have to edit the following lines in prizm.ino.
+- If one of your motors are spinning in the wrong direction you may have to edit the following lines in prizm.ino
   ```cpp
     prizm.setMotorInvert(2,1);
     prizm.setMotorInvert(1,1);
   ```
-  - Comment/uncomment based on your motor configuration.
+  - Comment/uncomment based on your motor configuration

-- If your motors are spinning without moving the controller, check the dials on your controller.
+- If your motors are spinning without moving the controller, check the dials on your controller
-- They must be centered for the robot to function properly.
+- They must be centered for the robot to function properly